-Ashfield Bowling Club (1930), Recreational facility, leased by council. expires 30.11.20.
+Ashfield Bowling Club (1930) and two bowling greens, Recreational facility, leased by council. expires 30.11.20.

 Future Leases and Licences

 This Plan of Management expressly authorises Inner West Council to grant leases and licences of Ashfield Park for the purposes and uses which are identified or consistent with those in the following tables: